The technique with which you phrase the survey question sometimes impacts the type of response you receive.

 - Don’t ask for two things at the same time.

 Surveys are one of the best way to find what is in your customer's mind.
+Open-ended questions and closed ended questions befit in their own ways, whereas both are going to provide quality data which will be useful in your business.

 More than conducting a survey, questions are the lives of every survey.
 A good survey may change your whole perspective on benefits and value of your every customer.